spew8712/jpegview/README.md

 * The bottom section are the hotkey mappings to the above commands.

 Other useful customizations, refer to this [guide](https://yunharla.wixsite.com/softwaremmm/post/alternate-photo-viewer-for-windows-10-xnview)
+* Suggest increasing zoom amount by increasing `MouseWheelZoomSpeed` to 1.5 from 1.0.

 ### Panning vs Selection Modes